alkresin/hbedit/README.md

 ### Hbedit command line parameters

-  hbedit [-f iniFileName] [-xy=xPos,yPos] [files...]
+  hbedit [-f iniFileName] [-gN] [-xy=xPos,yPos] [-size=nCols,nRows] [files...]

   - -f iniFileName      - a name of ini file to use instead of hbedit.ini
+  - -gN                 - goto line N; If N is negative it is a number of lines before the end
   - -xy=xPos,yPos       - initial window position in pixels (for Windows only)
+  - [-size=nCols,nRows] - number of columns and rows in an editor window
   - files...            - the list of files to edit